 How it works

-If you’re eligible, the government will loan you up to 20% of the purchase price of your new home; you will not be charged any loan fees on this 20% for the first five years of owning your home.
+If you’re eligible, the government will loan you up to 20% of the purchase price of your new home.
+You will not be charged any loan fees on this 20% for the first five years of owning your home.
 This means that, after you’ve also paid your 5% cash deposit, you only need to take out a mortgage for 75% of the purchase price, which can save you a lot in fees and mortgage lenders insurance.

 1. Charges and interest

 You can repay the value at any time during the course of the Help to Buy Equity Loan, but the repayment process does require a solicitor and a Royal Institute of Chartered Surveyors (RICS) valuation.
-QualitySolicitors Lockings are able to act for homeowners seeking to repay their Help to Buy Equity Loan.
+Lockings Solicitors can act for homeowners seeking to repay their Help to Buy Equity Loan.

-It is important to note that the equity loan is based on the value of the property.
+It is important to note that the equity loan is based on the property’s value.
 So if the value of the property increases, so does the repayment figure of the loan.
 Also, be mindful that interest on the government’s 20% loan will be charged from the sixth year of ownership.

 The property you are purchasing must be your only residence.

-Subletting may be considered only in exceptional circumstances (e.g. a serving member of the Armed Forces who must serve away for a period of time), however you must seek prior approval from the Help to Buy agency and your main lender before doing so.
+Subletting may be considered only in exceptional circumstances (e.g. a serving member of the Armed Forces who must serve away for a period of time).
+However, you must seek prior approval from the Help to Buy agency and your main lender before doing so.

 3. Second homes